quicksilver/Documentation/Main_Page.md

 # Home

-This wiki contains information on the Mac OS X application Quıcĸsıɩⅴεʀ.
+This wiki contains information on the Mac OS application Quıcĸsıɩⅴεʀ.
 Click the links below to get started, search, or even help expand the wiki by logging in and adding to it!

 ![Quicksilver Command
 Window](images/Quicksilver\_splash.png)